Second Sephora store confirmed for Auckland's Sylvia Park

 Sephora acquired cosmetics startup Luxola based out of Singapore which had an e-commerce presence in eight markets in 2015 which propelled itself much faster into the online space in certain markets, including in New Zealand.

-Sephora had plans to operate between two and three stores in Auckland and others in Christchurch and Wellington, Vuchot told the Herald.
+Sephora had plans to operate two to three stores in Auckland and others in Christchurch and Wellington, Vuchot told the Herald.
 Where and when these would open have been announced.